mmonguio/AMY/README.md

 		created, named e.g. 'stacked_1003689_AMY.fits', that concatenates the results of all analysed spectra into one big table.
 		In the second extension one can find the analysed region of the spectrum, along with its best-fit template match which has been mapped onto the spectrum.
+		An ascii file named e.g., 'stacked_1003689_AMY.dat' is recording the information of inputs and versions for reproducibility.
 		The outputs are written to the specified write directory.

 		For each analysed spectrum, the outputs in the first extension table are: